 The IFAC Code of Ethics is available free of charge from the IFAC website (see 'Related links').
 It sets out internationally agreed standards, starting with a definition of fundamental principles and going on to elaborate on specific matters relevant to accountants in public practice and accountants in business.
 When preparing for Paper FAB, it is useful to refer to this Code.
 It is also relevant to Papers F8, P1, P3 and P7.

-In common with other major accountancy bodies, ACCA publishes a Code of Ethics and Conduct, as well as a non-examined, online Professional Ethics module.
+In common with other major accountancy bodies, ACCA publishes a Code of Ethics and Conduct, as well as a non-examined, online Ethics and Professional Skills module.
 Both are available on its website (see 'Related links').
 All ACCA members are bound by the provisions of this code, so it is not only desirable but essential reading.
 The ACCA Code also defines fundamental principles.
 It elaborates on the principles discussed earlier in the article as follows:

 - Integrity – ‘Members should be straightforward and honest in all professional and business relationships.’
 The ACCA Rulebook (and the IFAC Code of Ethics) goes on to state that integrity implies not merely honesty, but fair dealing and truthfulness.